Franco Colapinto: 2025

 Following the Miami Grand Prix, Doohan, who was demoted to reserve driver, was confirmed to have lost his Alpine seat to Colapinto on a "rotating seat" basis, with the latter scheduled to debut at the subsequent Emilia Romagna Grand Prix and race for Alpine for five races.
 After crashing in qualifying and taking a one-place grid penalty, he started and finished the race in sixteenth.
 In Monaco, he qualified last and finished the race thirteenth.
 In Spain, he qualified nineteenth and finished the race fifteenth.
 In Canada, he qualified twelfth, for the first time ahead of his teammate Pierre Gasly.
 He finished the race thirteenth.
 Before the Austrian Grand Prix, which was to be his final race under contract, it was confirmed that Colapinto would retain his seat with the team, effectively on a race-by-race basis.
+Colapinto's best finish in 2025 was in the Dutch Grand Prix, finishing eleventh.